What Is a GFCI Outlet?

 GFCIs protect people from electrocution, whereas circuit breakers protect from a fire.
-Circuit breakers are designed to shut off the flow of electricity to a wire when there is too much electricity demand (e.g. too many items plugged into a circuit).
-Shutting off the electricity in this situation, prevents the wire from getting excessively hot – in some cases hot enough to start a fire within the walls of the house.
+Circuit breakers are designed to shut off the flow of electricity to a wire when there is too much electricity demand (e.g., too many items plugged into a circuit).
+Shutting off the electricity in this situation prevents the wire from getting excessively hot – in some cases hot enough to start a fire within the house's walls.

 Testing your GFCIs is easy.
-Simply plug an appliance (such as a lamp) into the outlet.
-Turn the lamp on.
+Plug an appliance (such as a lamp) into the outlet.
+Turn the light on.
 When you press the “test” button, the lamp should turn off.
 The lamp should turn on again when you press the “reset” button.
-If the lamp stays on when you press the "test" button, it’s time to replace the GFCI.
+If the light stays on when you press the "test" button, it’s time to replace the GFCI.